 Wolfgang Messner is Clinical Associate Professor at the Darla Moore School of Business, Sonoco International Business Department, University of South Carolina (US).
-He teaches Global Competitive Analysis, The Business Case of IT Outsourcing to India, Doing Business in India, and Managing Cross-Border Teams in the #1 ranked (as per U.S. News and World Report) undergraduate international business and #1 ranked international postgraduate MBA program.
+He teaches Global Competitive Analysis, The Business Case of Services Offshoring, Doing Business in India, and Managing Cross-Border Teams in the #1 ranked (as per U.S. News and World Report) undergraduate and postgraduate international business program.

 He holds a Doctorate in Marketing from the University of Kassel (Germany), an MBA from the University of Wales (UK), and a combined Bachelor’s and Master’s degree in Business Informatics after studies at the Technical University Munich (Germany), University of Newcastle upon Tyne (UK), and Università per Stranieri di Perugia (Italy).